neume-network/documents/social-architecture.md

 ## Use of Programming Languages

-With potential future exceptions, all neume network components shall be build with the current latest version of the JavaScript programming language, and specifically by making use of the node.js standard library.
+With potential future exceptions, all neume network components shall be built with the current latest version of the JavaScript programming language, and specifically by making use of the node.js standard library.